 At Offord Primary School, we believe that all pupils should be supported to outstanding progress and achievement and be proud of themselves.
 We are committed to using the resources made available to us to help achieve the best outcomes for all learners.
 This funding is used to support both individuals and groups of children both academically and with teaching and learning behaviours.

-Projects have included: individual and small group support in reading, writing and maths; swimming lessons; enrichment activities and day and residential visits, Booster and 1:1 tuition, Transition work, Social Skills activities, Sensory Circuits and providing experiences to improve literacy, mathematics, and wellbeing.
+Projects have included: individual and small group support in reading, writing and maths, music lessons, sports activities after school; enrichment activities, day and residential visits, booster and 1:1 tuition, transition work, Social Skills activities and providing experiences to improve literacy, mathematics, and wellbeing.
+The annual report for Pupil Premium Funding is available to downlaod in the menu on the left.

 Some of the funding is also used for resources to support the learning of some of the pupils.
 This extra funding has been seen to have a positive impact on the academic progress, behaviour and attitude to learning of the children.All schools are required to report on the amount of funding received and how this is being used.